Farebrother History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Farebrother is an ancient name dating from the times of the Anglo-Saxon tribes of Britain.
 It was a name for a person who was a person who was referred to as the fair brother.
 The surname was originally derived from the relationship between two brothers and referred to the brother of a fair person or the better-looking of a pair of brothers.
 The surname Farebrother comes from an ancient Anglo-Saxon word faerbeorht which described a brother-in-law to a famous knight or nobleman.
 In Scotland, "father-brother" is a phrase to designate an uncle.
-CITATION[CLOSE]

 Early Origins of the Farebrother family

 The surname Farebrother was first found in Yorkshire where they held a family seat from early times.

 This web page shows only a small excerpt of our Farebrother research.
 Another 110 words (8 lines of text) covering the years 1320, 1524 and 1834 are included under the topic Early Farebrother History in all our PDF Extended History products and printed products wherever possible.